Magnitus-/ExpressSessionMongoDB/README.md

 1.1.1
 -----

-- Fixed some documentation errors.
+- Expended on documentation and fixed some documentation errors.
 - Added TimeToLive tests.